- Reports & Working Papers

 This essay, co-written by Center Senior Fellow James M. Radner and Center Director Jack P. Shonkoff, describes a new approach to reducing intergenerational poverty by mobilizing science to stimulate community-driven innovation.
 It draws on recent experiences in diverse settings where people are applying this approach to enhance the healthy development of young children.
 The essay is one in a collection that appears in the 2012 book, Investing in What Works for America’s Communities, a joint project of the Federal Reserve Bank of San Francisco and the Low Income Investment Fund.

-Drawing on emerging science about how early adversity becomes “built into the body” and can impair learning, behavior, and health for a lifetime, this paper, by Center Director Jack P. Shonkoff, proposes an enhanced theory of change to promote better outcomes for vulnerable young children and to catalyze a new era of more effective early childhood policy and practice.
+Drawing on emerging science about how early adversity is "built into the body" and can impair learning, behavior, and health for a lifetime, this paper, by Center Director Jack P. Shonkoff, proposes an enhanced theory of change to promote better outcomes for vulnerable young children and to catalyze a new era of more effective early childhood policy and practice.
 The article was published in the Oct.
-16 print supplement (Oct.
+16, 2012, print supplement (Oct.
 8 online ahead of print) in Proceedings of the National Academy of Sciences of the United States of America.

 New knowledge in the biological and social sciences offers a unifying framework that can inform innovative strategies to improve both child survival and early development as well as adult outcomes in health, learning, and behavior, according to this article in the February 2012 issue of Pediatrics, whose lead author is Center Director Jack P. Shonkoff.
 The article calls for greater synergy across policy sectors related to child health and well-being, schooling, and economic development.
 The co-authors are Linda Richter of the Human Sciences Research Council and the University of Witwatersrand, South Africa; Jacques van der Gaag of the Center for Universal Education, Brookings Institution, and the Amsterdam Institute for International Development, University of Amsterdam, The Netherlands; and Zulfiqar A. Bhutta of the Division of Women and Child Health, Aga Khan University, Karachi, Pakistan.